KTOP (AM): History

 Meanwhile, WREN went off the air due to financial issues in 1987.
 UNO Broadcasting attempted to buy that frequency in 1989; it would have moved KTOP's programming and call sign to 1250 kHz and divested the 1490 frequency to another company, Barr Broadcasting.
 However, the owner of UNO Broadcasting—Robert Tezak, the one-time owner of the card game Uno—fell into financial trouble as a result of an unrelated court case.
 In 1987, he was alleged to have ordered the arson of a bowling alley he owned in order to collect insurance payments.
 While awaiting trial in that case, he was arrested for intimidating a witness—his former wife—by sending her a death threat.
 When a court ordered him to put aside $400,000 in restitution after being convicted in March 1994, he filed bankruptcy for himself, his wife, and three businesses, one of them UNO Broadcasting.
-The filings were made in large part to try and regain control of the radio stations, which had been placed in court-appointed receivership.
+The filings were made in large part to try to regain control of the radio stations, which had been placed in court-appointed receivership.

 Frederick Reynolds Sr. acquired the station out of bankruptcy in 1994 as part of a $750,000 sale with KDVV.
 In 1995, Frederick Reynolds sold the station and KMAJ to his son, Frederick Reynolds Jr., for $75,000.
 The cluster of four stations owned by the Reynolds family was sold to Cumulus for $10.425 million in 1998.

 The station ditched its standards format at the start of 2000 to switch to classic country, only to revert to standards the next year.

-KTOP joined the new CBS Sports Radio network on January 2, 2013, having previously been an ESPN Radio outlet.
+KTOP became a sports station on October 4, 2007.
+It joined the new CBS Sports Radio network on January 2, 2013, having previously been an ESPN Radio outlet.